 If this tuner fails to tune, please double check all connections and follow the tuning procedures again.
-Be sure you are using enough inductance (lowest letter usable for band) and have the capacitors open far enough (highest front panel number).
+Be sure you are using enough inductance (a higher ROLLER INDUCTOR number) and have the capacitors open far enough (a higher front panel number).

 If this tuner arcs at the rated power levels, please double check all connections and follow the tuning procedures again.
-Be sure you are using the least amount of inductance and the greatest capacitance possible to match the load on the operating frequency.
+Be sure you are using the largest amount of capacitance and lowest amount of inductance (lowest ROLLER INDUCTOR, TRANSMITTER and ANTENNA numerical setting possible) that allows the load to be matched on the operating frequency.

 NOTE: If this tuner arcs when operating on the 160 meter band, it may be necessary to reduce transmitter output power.
+Power handling is the lowest on 160, and when the load is a low resistance with capacitive reactance.